Italian Minestrone Soup with Crispy Pancetta

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re a soup lover like me, I’m confident you’ve made countless versions of minestrone soup.
-In fact, you can find plenty of recipes for variations here at 31Daily too!
+If you’re a soup lover like me, you’ve probably made countless versions of minestrone.
+At 31Daily, you can find plenty of variations of this favorite soup.

-What makes this soup recipe a bit different is adding crispy pancetta.
+What makes this soup recipe a bit different is the addition of crispy pancetta.
 I can’t describe how incredibly delicious it is!
-In fact, it’s flavor permeates the broth bringing deliciousness to the whole bowl of warm healthy goodness.
+In fact, its flavor permeates the broth, infusing the whole bowl with deliciousness.

 Often minestrone soup is a dish we make to use up leftover vegetables.
 So feel free to experiment with the ingredients in this soup and adapt to your favorites, what you have on hand, or what’s in season at the market.